jgburton/Rentoo/README.md

 # Rentoo

-Code Test for Rentoo, authentication with jwt with landing page and simple bootstrap layout
+2 hour Code Test for Rentoo, express authentication with jwt with landing page and simple bootstrap layout.